matthewbelevski/D3-challenge/README.md

 In order to do this, we needed to use HTML, JavaScript and specifically the library D3 in order to create an interactive scatter plot that is able to change its X and Y axis when selecting the labels.

-Another feature of the scatterplot is a D3 tip that displays the x and y data for that particular datapoint based on the x and y label chosen.
+Another feature of the scatterplot is a D3 tip that displays the X and Y data for that particular datapoint based on the X and Y label chosen.